tovmariupol/collect_metrics/README.md

 id -nG

+If you added your user to the docker group, that you don't need to type the sudo before running docker command.

 ### Installing

 To install create a folder for this project and copy the project files to it.
 Create docker image:

-sudo docker build -t collect_metrics .
+docker build -t collect_metrics .

 If there were no errors when building the image, then the scrip is ready to run.

 ## Running the tests

-sudo docker run -v /etc/passwd:/etc/passwd  --pid=host --rm  collect_metrics  mem
+docker run --rm  collect_metrics  mem

 Metric= mem
 virtual total:   2089340928.00